Welcome! This page is your map for getting to know the NEAR platform.

-Developing on a sharded blockchain-based platform is conceptually similar to building web applications but there are still differences you will need to pay attention to.
-For example, the "smart contracts" that back these applications require careful thinking about good security practices, asynchronous calls and release management when deployed to production.
+Developing on a sharded blockchain-based platform is conceptually similar to building web applications, but there are still differences you will need to watch out for.
+For example, the "smart contracts" that back these applications require careful thinking about good security practices, asynchronous calls, and release management when deploying to production.

 What else can I explore?

 [ Open ] NEAR Protocol network status page